 You and your family don't have to leave your home to have a great night camping.
 Some of the best camping trips don't go any further than your own backyard.
-The advantages of camping in your backyard are fairly obvious, but they are still worth noting.
+The advantages of backyard camping are fairly obvious, but they are still worth noting.
 You have hot water, a bathroom, and food if you need it.
-Below are some tips to help that backyard camping trip a bit more exciting and fun.
+Below are backyard camping ideas to make your backyard camping trip a bit more exciting and fun.

 Backyard Camping Ideas